 Volunteer Benefits: All volunteer work hours and mileage will be use as in-kind match for federally funded wildlife enhancement projects including the Arizona Game and Fish Habitat Partnership program.

 What to Bring: Work gloves (The AAF will have a limited supply), snacks, water, sunscreen, personal gear.

-Camping Restrictions: If fire restrictions are in place then no open fires will be allowed.
-This includes the use of charcoal.
+Camping Restrictions: Given the current dry conditions there is a high probability that fire restrictions will be in place in early June.
+Restrictions will include no open fires and the use of charcoal.
 Cooking will be restricted to propane stoves.

-Please RSVP by Monday June 3rd and let us know if you are attending so we can plan to have enough food and tools for everyone.
+Contact: email@example.com.
+Please RSVP by Monday May 31st at https://azantelope.org/event-4301542 and let us know if you are attending so we can plan to have enough food and tools for everyone.

 Potential Forest Closure: If the Apache-Sitgreaves National Forest implements a forest closure prior to the project date, a notice will be posted on our AAF website.
 If you have signed up to join us for this project please look up our website azantelope.org prior to departing to check the project status.